Sensini7/WebApp-Deployment-With-Ansible/Ansible Project.md

 - Installs epel-release ansible package
 - Installs **`ansible`**
 - Installs **nano editor** for centos.
-- Updates the servers softwares, **`installs,starts and enable apache`**
-- Installs git
-- Clones the github repo containing the webapp into a temporal directory on the server
-- Copies the webapp from the temporal directory to the **html directory where apache can serve the content**
-- Removes the cloned repo from the server
-- Restarts apache

-The last 5 lines of code ensures that our webapp is present in the master node.
-This is very important as we will be using the copy module with remote source in the playbook to deploy the webapp.

 ## Setting Up WebApp Host Nodes
 - Create a second security group named **`Hostnode-SG`**.
 Open `HTTP port 80` to everywhere and `SSH Port 22` to the **`security group of the masternode`**